Quantum dynamical characterization and simulation of topological phases with high-order band inversion surfaces: Dynamical characterization and simulation: scheme II

-{\it Discussion}.---With the $n$th-order BIS in the both dynamical characterization schemes, the total number of measurements to determine the BIS and corresponding topological invariant is $d+1$.
-Nevertheless, the measurement strategy is always simpler for characterization with higher-order BISs.
-We compare the the two extreme cases with $n=1$ and $n=d$.
-In the former case one needs to measure TASPs for the $d$ different spin components along $(d-1)$ different directions near the ($d-1$)D $1$-BIS to obtain the corresponding DST $\mathbf{g}^{1\rm st}(\mathbf{k})$, while in the latter one needs to measure TASPs along a single direction (within the $(d-1)$-BIS) near the $0$D $d$-BIS, which is in general much simplified.
-Moreover, during the dimension reduction the range of $\mathbf{k}$-space where the spin polarization needs measurement decreases rapidly in extracting the high-order BIS information.
-Especially, for the second scheme, only the $\gamma_0$-component along a single direction is measured for $n=d$ to determine the dynamical topological invariant.
-This further greatly simplifies the measurement strategy in the experiments.
+\textit{Advantages of characterization with high-order BISs}.--We make comments on the above dynamical schemes.
+For the characterization based on the $n$th-order BIS, the total number of measurements is $d+1$ to determine the BIS and corresponding topological invariant in the both dynamical schemes.
+Nevertheless, the measurement strategy is largely simplified (optimized) for characterization with higher-order (highest-order) BISs.
+We compare the two extreme cases with $n=1$ and $n=d$.
+In the former case one takes a single quench and measurement to determine $1$-BIS, but measures TASPs for the $d$ different spin components near the ($d-1$)D $1$-BIS to obtain the corresponding DST $\mathbf{g}^{1\rm st}(\mathbf{k})$.
+In the latter one takes $d$ times quenches to determine $d$-BIS, but measures TASPs along a single direction [within the $(d-1)$-BIS] near several discrete points of $d$-BIS, which is much simplified.
+Moreover essentially, during the dimension reduction for $n=d$ the number of momentum points necessitating measurement decreases very rapidly to extract the high-order BIS information, so that actual detection is remarkably simplified compared with that for $n=1$.
+For the second dynamical scheme, only the $\gamma_0$-component along a single direction is measured for $n=d$ to determine the dynamical topological invariant, which might be useful for real experiments.
+In general quantum simulation of the dynamical scheme with $d$-BISs is optimized.